bottlenecked/freshness/README.md

 ## Installation

-Install the package by adding `freshness` to your list of dependencies in `mix.exs`.
+Install the package by adding `:freshness` to your list of dependencies in `mix.exs`.
 If you need to make https requests then you need to add the `castore` dependency too (as with Mint)

 ```elixir
 def deps do